aidos-lab/curvature-filtrations/docs/source/index.rst

 Tutorials
 -------------

-For a walkthrough of customization options and the intermediary functionalities supported by SCOTT objects, please see `/notebooks`.
+For a walkthrough of customization options and the intermediary functionalities supported by SCOTT objects, please see `/notebooks` in `our repo <https://github.com/aidos-lab/curvature-filtrations>`_.
 We offer the following two tutorials:

 1. Customizing how your comparison is executed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:code:`custom_compare.ipynb`
+`custom_compare.ipynb`

 **Read this section if:** Your primary goal is to find the distance between your graph distributions, but you are looking for additional ways to customize the curvature and distance measures used.